masoniis/object-overflow/README.md

 # or start the server and open the app in a new browser tab
 npm run dev -- --open
 ```

+## Design patterns

+1. `GameState` Singleton pattern
+   The state of the game for tracking currency uses the singleton pattern to ensure that there is only one global state that represents progress.